souravs17031999/opioner-backend/README.md

 - We already have integrated new relic monitoring dashboards but configuration file `newrelic.ini` will have to be provided (inserted at each service root dir) and set `APM_MONITORING_NEWRELIC` to "True" to start application service with monitoring enabled.
   (for security reasons, configuration file will not be commited to this repo)

+### Token based authentication
+- All authorized routes are protected with JWT based token authentication which is expected by client to send in `Authorization` headers containing claims such as `user-id` and `roles` which can be fetched by first authorized login response token.
+ It requires `SECRET_KEY` (random hard password string) for authentication to work properly.

 ## Useful:
 - Each service is built independently using it's own Dockerfile and pushed to Heroku container registeries.